rumps/core/README.md

 ### `rump.configure(options)`
 Redefine options for Rump and Rump modules to follow.
 Read the documentation each Rump module to see what options are available.

+### `rump.reconfigure(options)`
+This is the same as `rump.configure()` above.
+The only difference is this preserves configurations from a previous `configure` or `reconfigure` option and overrides anything that is specified in `options`.

-The following options are available alongside default values:
+The following options for `configure`/`reconfigure` are available alongside default values:

 #### `options.environment` (`process.env.NODE_ENV` or `'development'`)
 This is used by Rump modules to distinguish what kind of build to make.